About the writers of the units of work

 Jennifer Asha (Units of work for the Picture books)

 Jennifer Asha is a literacy educator with a passion for helping children become literate in technologically and visually rich environments.
-She works in schools to support teachers in taking on the Australian Curriculum: English and to promote the use of quality literature to teach all aspects of literacy.
+She works in schools to support teachers in the use of quality literature in best practice literacy education.
 Jennifer teaches at the Australian Catholic University and University of Sydney in a variety of literacy teaching units.
-She wrote the units for the Teachers' Guide to the Children's Book Council of Australia Book of the Year Awards, Picture Book category 2012-2019 and is the presenter and moderator of face-to-face and online courses for PETAA.
+She wrote the units for the Teachers' Guide to the Children's Book Council of Australia Book of the Year Awards, Picture Book category 2012-2020 and is the presenter and moderator of face-to-face and online courses for PETAA.

 Helen Cozmescu (Units of work for Younger Readers books)